 Bitcoin is a form of digital currency.
 It is the first decentralized digital currency created and held electronically.
 No one controls it, be it government or organizations.
 Bitcoins are not printed, like dollars or the Nigerian naira.
 They can be produced by anyone using powerful computers that solve complex mathematical problems.

-It is the first example of a growing category of money known as cryptocurrency.
+It is the first example of a growing category of money known as the cryptocurrency.

 What differentiates Bitcoin from other currencies